elrnv/ipopt-rs/README.md

 > `g_L` and `g_U` to the same value.

 This crate aims to
-  - reduce the boilerplate, especially for setting up simple unconstrained problems, and
+  - Reduce the boilerplate, especially for setting up simple unconstrained problems
+  - Maintain flexiblity for advanced use cases
-  - prevent common mistakes when defining optimization problems as early as possible.
+  - Prevent common mistakes when defining optimization problems as early as possible using the type system and error checking.

 # Examples